JingYuan0926/tt/README.md

 - **AI for Multi-News Source Aggregation**
   `/pages/api/generate-sources.js`

-# TT Extension
+# TT  Web Extension

-A browser extension powered by OpenAI to enhance user productivity with intelligent features.
+A browser extension powered by OpenAI to enhance user productivity with intelligent features same as our platform, just a lightweight version that will work anywhere, anytime!

 ## 🚀 Getting Started